 Through integrating these basic concepts and language into every camp activity and utilizing every “teachable moment”, we help campers develop their social cognitive and frustration tolerance skills experientially.
 Additionally, all campers participate in an inquiry-based Social Skills group with campers who share a similar social-communication profile.

 Our campers are a unique group of kids who need the structure, consistency and social learning support we provide yet would not fit in with the population found at special needs overnight camps.
 Camp Sequoia is proud to fill an under-served need for our camper population.

 Camp Sequoia is divided up into age groups called “Divisions”.
-For our boy’s program, The Freshman division are campers ages 7-9, Juniors are campers age 10-11, Inters are campers ages 12-13, Centers are campers ages 13-14, Seniors are campers ages 14-15 and the L.I.T.s (Leaders- in-Training) are campers ages 16-17.
+For our boy’s program, The Freshman division are campers ages 7-9, Juniors are campers age 10-11, Inters are campers ages 12-13, Centers are campers ages 13-14, Seniors are campers ages 14-15, and the L.I.T.s (Leaders- in-Training) are campers ages 16-18.
 Campers live with and participate in all activities with their division.
-For our girl’s program, we have three age groups: the Dawn Redwoods, the Coastal Redwoods, and the Giant Sequoias.
+For our girl’s program, we have three age groups: the Dawns (10-12), the Coastals (13-14), and the Sequoias (15-16).

 Many of our campers gravitate towards younger children (who they find easier to relate with) or adults who find our campers to be engaging and charming.
 Many adults (including professionals) have difficulty understanding how a child who presents so well to them has trouble connecting with their same age peers.
 We want our campers to be able to engage with same-age peers and develop their social skills in order to learn how to make and retain friends and become social successful.